2025 FIBA Women's AfroBasket: Final draw

 The final draw took place at 20:00 GMT on 23 April 2025 at the Hôtel des Armées in Abidjan, Ivory Coast.
 The final draw was hosted by television presenter, Mariam Coulibaly, and former basketball player, Malick Daho.
 The draw started with the teams in pot 1 being placed into their respective groups.
 Teams in pot 1 were then put into position 1 in each group.
 After that, pots 2 and 3 were drawn, with each team selected then allocated into the first available group alphabetically.
 The position for the teams in pots 2 and 3 within the group would then be drawn (for the purpose of the schedule).
 The only restriction was that only one team from Zone 5 and 6 can be in the same group.

 Seeding

 The seeding was revealed on 20 April 2025.
-The seeding was based off the FIBA World Rankings as of 9 February 2025.
+The seeding was based on the FIBA World Rankings as of 9 February 2025.